chegejames/open-air/README.md

 # Open Air
-> Report on South African air quality open data pulled from the [luftdaten.info](https://luftdaten.info) project's API.
+> Report on South African air quality sensors using an open data project's API

+This project exists because I went to a workshop in South Africa where air quality sensors were put together.
+These sensors contribute air quality measurement data to the [luftdaten.info](https://luftdaten.info) project.
+This data and those of other countries is made available through their APIs.

 ## Libraries